IOTechSystems/xrt-examples/AzureSphere/README.md

 Observe the debug output in the terminal where the make command was issued.
 The simulated Modbus device inputs are read at an interval specified in the Modbus device service configuration.

+##### Debugging the Application from Windows

+The easiset way to debug the application is using [Visual Studio](https://docs.microsoft.com/en-us/azure-sphere/install/qs-blink-application?tabs=linux%2Ccliv1&pivots=visual-studio).
+This supports loading an image onto the target device, connecting it to the debugger and reporting diagnostic logging.

 ##### Change Modbus Device Input Values

 * Open the Slave Editor by pressing the button with the "eye" icon and